crkn-rcdr/cihm-metadatabus/doc/dmdtools.md

 ## dmdstats

-Creates a file `_Metadata_Synchronised/analysis/dmdstats.csv` which offers some basic statistics of the type of metadata in each of the above directories.
+Offers some basic statistics of the type of metadata in each of the above directories.

+* `_Metadata_Synchronised/analysis/dmdstats.csv` - table with counts of each type of metadata
+* `_Metadata_Synchronised/analysis/dmdstats-AIPIDlists` - set of lists of the identifiers of each type

+# Future MARC cleanup

 ## dmdstats-MARC856-URIcount